-Pending investment of the proceeds of a placing or offer of Units or where market or other factors so warrant, a Sub-Fund's assets may, subject to the investment restrictions set out in Appendix I of the Prospectus, be invested and held in/as Money Market Instruments, cash deposits and/or cash equivalents (held as ancillary liquid assets) denominated in such currency or currencies as the Manager may determine having consulted with the relevant Portfolio Manager (if appointed) and/or in Units of the CHALLENGE Liquidity Euro Fund or CHALLENGE Liquidity US Dollar Fund or such other liquidity funds as the Manager may determine having consulted with the relevant Portfolio Manager (if appointed).
-In the event that a Sub-Fund invests in Units of the CHALLENGE Liquidity Euro Fund or CHALLENGE Liquidity US Dollar Fund or Sub-Fund but its investment shall be subject to the fees and expenses of the Manager, Administrator and Trustee and to the general management and fund charges applicable to investors in the CHALLENGE Liquidity Euro Fund or CHALLENGE Liquidity US Dollar Fund.
+Pending investment of the proceeds of a placing or offer of Units or where market or other factors so warrant, a Sub-Fund's assets may, subject to the investment restrictions set out in Appendix I of the Prospectus, be invested and held in/as Money Market Instruments, cash deposits and/or cash equivalents (held as ancillary liquid assets) denominated in such currency or currencies as the Manager may determine having consulted with the relevant Delegate Investment Manager (if appointed) and/or in Units of the CHALLENGE Liquidity Euro Fund or CHALLENGE Liquidity US Dollar Fund or such other liquidity funds as the Manager may determine having consulted with the relevant Delegate Investment Manager (if appointed).
+In the event that a Sub-Fund invests in Units of the CHALLENGE Liquidity US Dollar Fund no subscription fee shall be charged to the investing Sub-Fund but its investment shall be subject to the fees and expenses of the Manager, Administrator and Trustee and to the general management and fund charges applicable to investors in the CHALLENGE Liquidity Euro Fund or CHALLENGE Liquidity US Dollar Fund.

 A Sub-Fund may also more generally and from time to time hold or maintain ancillary liquid assets including but not limited to cash deposits and/or cash equivalent assets (such as short term Money Market Instruments), subject to the investment restrictions set out in Appendix I of the Prospectus.

 Where a Sub-Fund (the "Investing Sub-Fund") invests in the Units of another Sub-Fund (the "Receiving Sub-Fund") of the Fund, the investment must not be made in a Receiving Sub-Fund which itself holds Units in other Sub-Funds within the Fund.
-Where an Investing Sub-Fund invests in the Units of a Receiving Sub-Fund of the Fund, the rate of the annual management fee which investors in the Investing Sub-Fund are charged in respect of that portion of the Investing Sub-Fund's assets invested in the Receiving Sub-Funds shall not exceed the rate of the maximum annual management fee which investors in the Investing Sub-Fund may be charged in respect of the balance of the Investing Sub-Fund's assets, such that there shall be no double charging of the annual management fee to the Investing Sub-Fund as a result of its investments in the Receiving Sub-Fund.
+Where an Investing Sub-Fund invests in the Units of a Receiving Sub-Fund of the Fund, the rate of the annual management fee which investors in the Investing Sub-Fund are charged in respect of that portion of the Investing Sub-Fund's assets invested in the Receiving Sub-Fund shall not exceed the rate of the maximum annual management fee which investors in the Investing Sub-Fund as a result of its investments in the Receiving Sub-Fund's assets.